Kuberwastaken/blog/content/Projects/How I Managed To Get Doom In A QR Code.md

 - Educational tools for low-bandwidth environments

-As for future updates?
+~~As for future updates?
 Let's just say adding "Version 1.1" would require removing the letter 'e' from the entire codebase.
-Some constraints are best left unchallenged :)
+Some constraints are best left unchallenged :)~~
+Bit my own tongue there, ended up updating the project just one day later with a 15% better compression algorithm, read about it here: [How I Managed to Make HTML Game Compression so Much Better](https://kuberwastaken.github.io/blog/Projects/How-I-Managed-To-Make-HTML-Game-Compression-So-Much-Better)